bobby-rust/travlr/README.md

 ## Testing

-- Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.
+- (Q) Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.
   Explain your understanding of methods, endpoints, and security in a full stack application. \\

-  For the four CRUD operations create, read, update, delete, there are HTTP methods that correspond to each of them.
+- (A) For the four CRUD operations create, read, update, delete, there are HTTP methods that correspond to each of them.
 To create a document, a POST request is made.
 To read a document, a GET request is made.
 To update a document, a PUT request is made.
 Finally, to delete a document, a DELETE request is made.
 An